afullhart/SantaRita/README.md

         P2["Cloud-Free Feature Class"]
     end

-    %% --- THE NEW JOINT J1 ---
+    %% --- JOINTS ---
-    %% This node is outside of all subgraphs to be in the shared space.
+    %% These nodes are outside of subgraphs to be in the shared space.
     J1(( )):::junction
+    J2(( )):::junction

     %% --- LEVEL 3: FEATURE ENGINEERING & TRAINING (Moved Left) ---
     subgraph CoreModel [Model Feature Engineering & Training]